ibalosh/environmentalist.js/README.md

-# isitfree
+# habitat

-A simple Node.js app to be used with Slack for checking if staging environment is taken.
+A simple Node.js app to be used with Slack for managing environment occupancy.